zachmueller/budget-system/README.md

 ---

 *Work in Progress*: Cleaning up SQL scripts and their file structure to be more GitHub-friendly.
 Will add scripts as time permits.

+2014-07-14: Created all necessary SQL scripts prefixed with 3 digits to order them properly to build the full database.
+Will write a Python script to combine all files into one script to execute for a build.